dwrank/simple-sr/README.md

 8. There is another dropout layer, which is ignored.
 9. The final layer is the output dense layer, which has 8 outputs for the labels: 'down', 'go', 'left', 'no', 'right', 'stop', 'up', 'yes'.

-### 3. Post processing
-'go' may often have a better prediction value for 'no' and 'down' inputs, but the inverse is not the same, so 'no' or 'down' may be selected instead of 'go' if either is close enough to 'go'.

 ## References
 Conv2D
 - fast.ai has a really good explanation of the Conv2D and MaxPooling2D layers: https://course.fast.ai/Lessons/lesson8.html